|

 lower abdomen to surgically remove the prostate gland.
 Hospitalization is required for a few days, and a catheter in the bladder

+needs to be used in all patients for a few weeks following the procedure.
 Robotic prostatectomy can be done at select institutions.
 Here, the surgeon guides robotic arms to perform the operation.

 Smaller incisions are used resulting in somewhat shorter recovery times.
 Some studies have questioned whether there is a higher